maxjayne98/Telegram-Chat-Page/README.md

 ```bash
 react-native run-android
 ```
-Now you can chat with Digikala suport bot !
+Now you can chat with Digikala support bot !